raspberrypilearning/sound-meter/en/step_7.md

 --- /no-print ---

-If you want to have more fun exploring micro:bit, then you could try out any of [these projects](https://projects.raspberrypi.org/en/projects?software%5B%5D=makecode&curriculum%5B%5D=%201).
+If you want to have more fun exploring micro:bit, then you could try any of [these projects](https://projects.raspberrypi.org/en/projects?software%5B%5D=makecode&curriculum%5B%5D=%201).